 Global Health Day Poster Session Submission Instructions

-The Center for Global Health, the Northwestern University Feinberg School of Medicine Student Committee on Global Health, and the Global Health Initiative are pleased to co-sponsor Feinberg’s Global Health Day on Thursday, November 1st, 2018.
-Global Health Days are an exciting opportunity to learn about Northwestern’s impactful contributions to global health care.
+The Center for Global Health, the Northwestern University Feinberg School of Medicine Student Committee on Global Health, and the Global Health Initiative are pleased to co-sponsor the IPHAM Population and Health Forum, which includes our Global Health Day, on Tuesday, December 4th, 2018.
+Global Health Day is an exciting opportunity to learn about Northwestern’s impactful contributions to global health care.
 This is an ideal forum for professional development and to network, build collaborations, and learn about colleagues’ global health work.
 Persons from all disciplines with projects relevant to global health are invited to submit an abstract for presentation.
 All members of the Northwestern community are welcome to attend.

 Who May Present?

 All interested students, residents, and fellows are encouraged to present and you need not travel internationally to do so.
 For example, students from the Program in Public Health and those doing an Area of Scholarly Concentration (AOSC) project with global public health relevancy are encouraged to submit abstracts.

 Please check back for updates to the schedule and timeline as Feinberg’s Global Health Days approach.

 - Monday, 10/15/2018: Students confirm to CGH that you intend to present by completing the form found here: http://www.surveygizmo.com/s3/3414368/Global-Health-Day

 - Friday, 11/02/2018: Abstracts submission deadline for review by CGH fellow

 - Friday, 11/09/2018: Abstracts returned to students with revisions

 - Monday, 11/19/2018: Final abstracts submission deadline & optional poster submission deadline for review